NotBrianZach/thoughts/Ethics.md

 Using a method like tree of thoughts, LLM's will be able to produce multiple responses at every step in a conversation and agree on a an appropriate scoring (aka distance) metric.
 Possibly relevant algorithms include flood fill, bfs, dfs.

-LLM will, for the most part, have conversational graphs instead of dialogues for any conversation worthy of the resources that doesn't face time or energy constraints.
+LLMs will, for the most part, have conversational graphs instead of dialogues for any conversation worthy of the resources that doesn't face time or energy constraints.

 # BRAINSTORMING
 most fundamental ethical principles? (graphs?)